ptemarvelde/gdpr_cookies/README.md

     Compute Enginge -> VM instances -> Create an instance -> Set name to location it will run in -> Set region -> e2-medium (default) -> Boot disk image: select Ubuntu 20.04 -> Create

- Wait till VM is started, connect with ssh
+ Wait till VM is started then connect with ssh

 install curl/git/needed packages for docker